Skip to content

 UPDATESMS

 MSU Alert: Continue to shelter in place.
 Remain inside locked rooms with closed windows and blinds.
-Do not leave secured space until further instructions provided.
+If not on campus, stay away.

 Sent approximately 47 minutes after the first alert, during the search of Norm Asbjornson Hall and surrounding buildings